tannerdolby/openlibrary/README.md

     // }
 });

-// Fetch a Work page by identifier and return a .yml output openLibrary.getIsbnPage("OL45883W", "", "yml").then(res => {
+// Fetch an 'ISBN' page by identifier and return a .yml output openLibrary.getIsbnPage("OL45883W", "", "yml").then(res => {
     console.log(res);
     // authors: